josokw/ExamGenerator/README.md

     ../bin/ExamGenerator -e ../examGenScripts/testDummyExam.exm

-A pdf will be generated if no syntax errors in the exam script has occurred.
+A pdf will be generated if no syntax errors have occurred in the exam script.

 Use the *-d* option for generating detailed debug info in the log file: